 It would be beneficial to start e-invoicing now as it is bound to become mandatory for most businesses fairly soon.

-Clients will start to demand it and some companies may even start refusing to accept any other form of invoice.
+Clients will start to demand it and some companies may even start refusing to accept any other form of an invoice.

 Why is E-Invoicing Important for Government Suppliers?

-At the end of fiscal year 2018, the U.S. government mandated that all invoices would have to be electronic.
+At the end of the fiscal year 2018, the U.S. government mandated that all invoices would have to be electronic.
 At that time the government processed over 19 million invoices per year and 12 million or 40 percent of them were received in the form of paper.

 If your business is internationally active or a supplier to the public sector, then e-invoicing is an inevitability.